Gauging the Schwarzian Action: Introduction

 The outline for the rest of this article is the following: In section two we review the fractional linear representation of $SL(2,\mathbb{R})$, and give the construction of the composite field, along with some of its properties.
 Dynamical systems based on the Schwarzian derivative are examined in section three.
-There we construct N\"other charges (associated with the global $ SL(2,\mathbb{R})$ symmetry) from the composite field, as well as propose various $SL(2,\mathbb{R})$ invariant couplings to external fields.
+There we construct Noether charges (associated with the global $ SL(2,\mathbb{R})$ symmetry) from the composite field, as well as propose various $SL(2,\mathbb{R})$ invariant couplings to external fields.
 The gauge invariant Schwarzian derivative is presented in section four.
 We examine the possibility of replacing the boundary Schwarzian dynamics of JT gravity by its gauge invariant analogue in section five.
-There we obtain a consistency condition for the asymptotic values of the bulk fields.
+(More specifically, we examine the gauge theory formulation of JT gravity, as opposed to the geometrical approach.
+The two formulations are known to differ at the quantum level.\cite{Collier:2023fwi}) There we obtain a consistency condition for the asymptotic values of the bulk fields.
 Some final remarks are given in section six.
+An alternative expression for the gauge invariant Scwarzian derivative is given in Appendix A.